codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-06-07-compare-two-spoj-users.markdown

 ---
 layout:			script-page
 title:			"Compare two SPOJ users"
 share_desc:		"A python script to compare two users on spoj by questions they solved.
-It will in one go, tell you which questions you didn't solve that the other user did."
+It will output the question codes that you didn't solve and that were solved by the other user."

 author:			"Arpit Bhayani"
 author-link:	/profile/arpit